danielquinn/export-wins-data/PROJECT_README.md

 ## Request Signing

-Thanks to `alice.middleware.SignatureRejectionMiddleware` on the data server, all requests to the that server will be rejected unless they come with a special `X-Signature: ` header.
+Thanks to `export-wins-data:alice.middleware.SignatureRejectionMiddleware` on the data server, all requests to the that server will be rejected unless they come with a special `X-Signature: ` header.
 This middleware on the data server is where the rejection happens, and `alice.helpers.rabbit` on the UI server is where the request is signed and issued.

 For the most part, there's not much to worry about here.  `rabbit` is just a wrapper around the `requests` library, and you can treat rabbit just like